 Marci has served VUU for 12 years, after being an active member for some years before that.
-She guides our education ministry, with Haley Wynne our FF Assistant.
+She guides our education ministry, with our Faith Formation Assistant.
+Kelsey McIntire.
+Truthfully, during much of the pandemic, VUU functioned between Sundays, because Marci, DeeAnne McClenahan and many other volunteers kept us afloat..